openharmony/docs/en/device-dev/driver/driver-platform-hdmi-des.md

 </tbody>
 </table>

-The following is an example of reading the raw EDID data from a sink:
+The following is an example of reading the raw EDID from a sink:

 ```c
 int32_t len;